SynthroLab peptide vialsPeptides50% off sitewideSynthroLab · Buy 1, Get 1 Free

 Don't skip the prep.
 Having everything on the counter before you open anything is half the job.

-• Retatrutide lyophilized vial (commonly 5mg, 10mg, or 20mg)
+• Retatrutide lyophilized vial (commonly 10 mg, 20 mg, 30 mg, or 40 mg)

-• Bacteriostatic water (BAC water) — the 0.9% benzyl alcohol is what keeps bacteria out between doses; regular sterile water has no preservative
+• Bacteriostatic water (BAC water) — the 0.9% benzyl alcohol preservative is what keeps bacteria out between doses; regular sterile water has no preservative

-• Insulin syringes — 1 mL capacity, 29–31 gauge needles; U-100 markings
+• Insulin syringes — 1 mL capacity, 29–31 gauge needles, U-100 markings

 • Alcohol swabs — at minimum two (one for each vial top)